 The Iraq conflict has increased pressure to deploy battlefield robots, while also serving as a live test bed for the technology.
-“Throwbots” like the Dragon runner and UAVs like the Raven have perormed extremely well, and explosive ordnance disposal robots have been the biggest success thus far.
+“Throwbots” like the Dragon runner and UAVs like the Raven have performed extremely well, and explosive ordnance disposal robots have been the biggest success thus far.
 About 500 EOD robots are currently on duty, and several are credited with saving soldiers’ lives.

 Larger robots are proving more challenging.
 Carnegie Mellon’s 1-ton Gladiator recon robot testbed has longer range, can carry weapons, and is eventually intended to operate autonomously.
 Robots of this kind are important components of the $120+ billion Future Combat System program, but that entire program has come in for sustained criticism of late.

 Regardless of what happens with FCS, robots are here to stay on the modern battlefield.
 The Pentagon is working to develop the production base for robotics.
 Industry events like the Joint Robotics Program Working Group are part of that, as are mentor-protege programs aimed at matching the small, young companies that pervade the robtics industry with large, experienced military contractors (i.e. Lawrenceville’s re2 with Textron, Kuchera Defense systems with Raytheon).